-- Passing the Advanced Test in Psychology of the Graduate Record Examination at the 650 level, or with two consecutive passes at or above the 630 level. - Satisfactory completion of the clinical sequence and Practica I and II. - Satisfactory acceptance of the master's research project (PhD only), or its equivalent. - Formal faculty approval.
+- Passing the comprehensive examination. - Satisfactory completion of the clinical sequence and Practica I and II. - Satisfactory acceptance of the master's research project (PhD only), or its equivalent. - Formal faculty approval.

 In-Sequence Master's Degree in Psychology

 A Master of Arts in Psychology degree will be granted to students en route to the PhD and PsyD degrees.
 No work is required outside of the regularly required courses and clinical experiences in the normal course of their doctoral work.
 Students will be eligible for the degree after they have completed the following requirements: